 • Best for: Multi-layer tear-offs and small commercial roofs

-The 30-yard bin handles larger tear-offs so a second haul-out isn’t needed before crew demobilization.
+The 30-yard bin handles larger tear-offs to avoid a second haul-out and keep crews moving on tight timelines.

 Asphalt Shingle Weight and Tonnage Planning

-The three-tab asphalt shingle averages 250 pounds per square; architectural laminate runs closer to 400.
-A 25-square tear-off lands between three and five tons before underlayment, so the hooklift truck routes only the required tonnage to stay inside the weight limit on one pickup.
+The three-tab shingle square averages 250 pounds, architectural laminate runs closer to 400; a 25-square tear-off lands between three and five tons before underlayment, which is why a 10-yard routes lighter loads to stay inside the weight limit.
 How does that translate to a 10-yard?
-You cap the load cleanly without overage fees.
+The hooklift truck caps the payload so we can haul it clean in one trip without overage fees.

-When you mix shingle debris with framing or sheathing offcuts, we route that load to our general C&D debris service.
-Pure asphalt tear-offs stay on the standard container lineup—we run that specific equipment to keep your costs down.
+When you mix shingle debris with framing or sheathing offcuts, we route that container to our general c&d debris service—keeping pure asphalt tear-offs on the standard roofing line.
+This ensures your site stays clean, efficient, and properly sorted.

 Close-up of stacked asphalt three-tab shingle tear-off debris inside a matte-black roofing roll-off dumpster, weathered steel rear door swung open showing the low-wall walk-in entry, bright outdoor light, clean documentary composition